-The strong policy scenario differs from the central scenario by quantifying effects of two key "what if" questions.
-The first is what would be the outcome if most EMDEs became fast growing "convergers"?
+The strong policy scenario differs from the central scenario by quantifying effects of three key "what if" questions.
+The first is what would be the outcome if most EMDEs became fast-growing "convergers"?
 The second is what would be the impact of this convergence occurring at a faster rate than that assumed under the central scenario?
-This of course assumes that the current non-convergers will successfully adopt the adequate policies and institutional reforms needed to unleash a rapid catch-up process and accelerate productivity-driven growth.
+This of course assumes that the current "non-convergers" will successfully adopt the adequate policies and institutional reforms needed to unleash a rapid catch-up process and accelerate productivity-driven growth.
+The third is what would be the impact of faster global productivity frontier growth?

 Under this scenario, the average rate of growth of the EMDEs group will increase from an average annual rate of 3.2 percent in the central scenario to 3.7 percent.
 By 2060, the difference for the relevant economies becomes highly significant.
 By the end of the period, the resulting global GDP will also be almost 48 percent higher than in the central scenario.
-While GDP per capita in EMDEs will almost triple from its 2020 level under the central scenario (jumping from \$10,800 to \$27,900), it will nearly quadruple, reaching \$41,000 under the strong policy scenario.
+While GDP per capita in EMDEs will almost triple from its 2020 level under the central scenario (jumping from US\$10,800 to US\$27,900), it will nearly quadruple, reaching US\$41,000 under the strong policy scenario.

 Though the regional differences will remain significant, they will become less pronounced.
-This is because the largest contributors to growth in Asia are already convergers: China, India, Indonesia and others.
+This is because the largest contributors to growth in Asia are already "convergers": China, India, Indonesia, and others.
 By contrast, growth in the less-dynamic regions under the central scenario (Africa, Middle East, and Latin America) is much higher in this more optimistic scenario.
-(See Table 7)
+(See Table 10)

-The poor policies and low productivity growth (pessimistic) prospects

-On the contrary, the global 2060 outcomes could be dramatically worse if domestic policies are not as desired in most EMDEs (particularly in the cases of China, India and the rest of Asian Emerging Economies) and if the rate of global productivity growth were to slow down dramatically.
-Under this pessimistic scenario, preliminary results suggest that average annual world GDP growth could be 1 1/4 percentage points lower than in the central scenario (Table 7).
+The poor policies and low productivity growth (pessimistic) prospects be dramatically worse if domestic policies are not as desired in most EMDEs (particularly in the cases of China, India, and the rest of Asian Emerging Economies) and if the rate of global productivity growth were to slow down dramatically.
+Under this pessimistic scenario, preliminary results suggest that average annual world GDP growth could be 1 1/4 percentage points lower than in the central scenario (Table 10).
 The fall would be particularly harsh in the case of Asia, with a decline in the rate of growth of 1.7 percentage points, followed by a decline of 1 percentage point for Africa.
-However, but all regions would suffer.
-In absolute terms, overall world GDP would be 38 percent lower than in the central scenario.
+However, all regions would suffer.
+In absolute terms, overall world GDP would be 38 percent lower than in the central scenario and about half of the estimate for the strong policy scenario.
 The range of possible results is a function of the assumptions about country policies and about the global productivity frontier, but it clearly shows the dramatically different impacts of good and poor policies as well as the importance of the rate of growth in global productivity.